cs3398-Ferengi-Finaglers/-CS3398-Ferengi-Finaglers-S2019-/README.md

 Jacob Pangonas: During Sprint 2, I created the User Profile page.
 Currently the only editable field is the bio.
 My next steps will be to make everything editable as well as have a redirect button to the edit profile page.
 I also need to redirect the user to their profile page when they click on the profile tab.

+Jordan Severinson: During sprint 2 I fixed the registration page, and connected it to the questionnaire.
+My next step is to auto login after registration so the questionnaire works properly h the register.